NATURALISTIC OBSERVATIONS

 ALSO KNOWN AS Disclosed v undisclosed observation

-However, it raises ethical concerns about privacy and consent, on the other hand, is where subjects are aware they are being observed.
+However, it raises ethical concerns about privacy and consent; on the other hand, it is where subjects are aware they are being observed.
 This method is more ethically transparent as it respects the subjects' right to know they are part of a study.
 However, it can lead to changes in behaviour (known as the Hawthorne effect), as subjects might alter their actions because they know they are being watched.

-: The Hawthorne effect is a specific type of reactivity.
+:The Hawthorne effect is a specific type of reactivity.
 It refers to the phenomenon where individuals change their behaviour or improve their performance because they are aware of being studied or observed.
-This effect was originally identified in a series of studies at the Western Electric Hawthorne Works in Chicago, where workers' productivity improved when they knew they were being observed, regardless of whether changes were made to their working conditions.
+This effect was originally identified in a series of studies at the Western Electric Hawthorne Works in Chicago, where workers' productivity improved when they knew they were being observed, regardless of whether their working conditions were changed.

 EVALUATING COVERT OBSERVATIONS